sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 Teammates is an updated and expanded feature set based on [Multiple User Credentials]({{root_url}}/User_Guide/Settings/credentials.html).

-Should you choose to participate in the Teammates beta, your multiple credentialed users can be edited and managed via Teammates.
+Your multiple credentialed users can be edited and managed via Teammates.

 As with Multiple User Credentials, Teammates allows you to create and manage multiple users of a single account, with the ability to specify what areas of the account those users can access.